Hemapriya182024/Airbnb-Frontend/README.md

 ## Features

-- **Property Listings**: Users can browse through a list of available properties.
+- **User Registration & Login**: Users can register and log in to the platform.
-- **User Profiles**: Users can create and manage their profiles.
+- **Hotel Management by Owners**: Property owners can upload and manage their hotel details, including availability, pricing, and images.
-- **Search with Filters**: Users can search for properties using various filters like location, price range, and amenities.
-- **Booking System**: Users can book properties for specific dates.
+- **Booking System**: Users can book hotels for specific dates and manage their bookings.
-- **Secure Payment Gateway**: Integration with a payment gateway for secure transactions.
-- **Reviews and Ratings**: Users can leave reviews and ratings for properties.
-- **Host Management**: Hosts can manage their properties, including availability and pricing.
-- **Calendar Management**: Hosts can manage the availability of their properties using a calendar.

 ## Tech Stack

-- **Frontend**: React, Tailwind CSS, Material UI
+- **Frontend**: React, Tailwind CSS
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
 - **Authentication**: JWT
-- **Storage**: AWS S3 for image storage
 - **Deployment**: Netlify (Frontend), Render (Backend)

 ## Installation